 These conditions may also predispose a horse to develop laminitis and subsequent founder due to the effects of toxins on the laminae.

-Endotoxemia occurs when endotoxins (toxins that are produced inside cells) pass through compromised intestinal tissue and enter the bloodstream.
-Once in the peripheral blood supply, these toxins can alter circulation within the equine foot, increasing the risk of laminar damage and founder.
+Endotoxemia occurs when endotoxins (toxins that are produced inside bacterial cells) pass through compromised intestinal tissue and enter the bloodstream.
+Once in the peripheral blood supply, these toxins can trigger a systemic inflammatory response.
+Bacterial exotoxins from intestinal bacteria can trigger breakdown of the basement membrane of the laminae.

-Mares that retain their placenta after giving birth or who develop inflammation in their uterus (metritis) are at risk for endotoxemia.
+Mares that retain their placenta after giving birth develop bacterial infection in their uterus (metritis) and are at risk for endotoxemia.

 If a mare does not pass her full placenta within 3 hours, it is considered abnormal.
 If she does not pass her placenta within 12 hours, it is considered a medical emergency, and you should contact your veterinarian immediately.

-Conditions such as pneumonia and diarrhea in foals and adults due to bacterial infections (i.e. Salmonella and Potomac Horse Fever) can also cause the release of endotoxins into the bloodstream.
+Conditions such as pneumonia and diarrhea in foals and adults due to bacterial infections (i.e. Salmonella, Clostridia, and Potomac Horse Fever) can also cause the release of endotoxins into the bloodstream.
+Other infections that can result in laminitis include “bastard” (systemic) Strangles and Lyme Disease.

 Overweight Body Condition